bpocallaghan/generators/readme.md

 ];
 ```

-Run Artisan to see the new commands.
+Run `artisan` command to see the new commands.

 ```bash
 php artisan
 ```